jerome-rdlv/dbsync/README.md

 A database synchronization command line tool with support for replacements and SSH tunneling.
 Its written in PHP but it executes bash commands.

 I’m publishing this here because it might be useful to others, but USE OF THIS SCRIPT IS ENTIRELY AT YOUR OWN RISK.
-I accept no liability from its use..
+I accept no liability from its use.

 *dbsync* uses a configuration file to  define environments (like dev, prod, preprod, etc.) and replacements (different values for different environments).
 Have a look at the `dbsync.json` example config.